degaart/scalable-font2/README.md

 <img alt="Scalable Screen Font Features" src="https://gitlab.com/bztsrc/scalable-font2/raw/master/features.png">

-SSFN renderer does not use existing font formats directly (because most formats are inefficient or just insane), so you first have to compress those into [SSFN](https://gitlab.com/bztsrc/scalable-font2/blob/master/docs/sfnconv.md).
-There's a small ANSI C utility and also a GUI editor to do that (they support importing PS Type1, OpenType, TrueType, X11 Bitmap Distribution Format, Linux Console fonts, GNU unifont and many others).
-This means your fonts will require less space, and also the renderer can work a lot faster than other renderer libraries.
-Check out [comparition](https://gitlab.com/bztsrc/scalable-font2/blob/master/docs/compare.md) with other font formats.

  - [ssfn.h](https://gitlab.com/bztsrc/scalable-font2/blob/master/ssfn.h) the SSFN renderer itself
  - [sfnconv](https://gitlab.com/bztsrc/scalable-font2/tree/master/sfnconv) a command line SSFN converter tool
- - [sfnedit](https://gitlab.com/bztsrc/scalable-font2/tree/master/sfnedit) SSFN font converter and editor with a GUI (WiP)
+ - [sfnedit](https://gitlab.com/bztsrc/scalable-font2/tree/master/sfnedit) multiplatform SSFN font converter and editor with a GUI (WiP)
  - [sfntest](https://gitlab.com/bztsrc/scalable-font2/tree/master/sfntest) test applications and [API](https://gitlab.com/bztsrc/scalable-font2/blob/master/docs/API.md) usage examples

+SSFN renderer does not use existing font formats directly (because most formats are inefficient or just insane), so you first have to compress those into [SSFN](https://gitlab.com/bztsrc/scalable-font2/blob/master/docs/sfnconv.md).
+There's a small ANSI C utility and also a GUI editor to do that.
+They support importing

+ - OpenType (.otf, .ttf, .sfnt, .cff),
+ - TrueType (.ttf),
+ - PS Type1 (.pfa, .pfb),
+ - PS Type42 (.pfa, .pfb),
+ - Webfonts (.woff, .woff2),
+ - FontForge's SplineFontDB (.sfd, both vector and bitmap fonts),
+ - X11 Bitmap Distribution Format (.bdf),
+ - X11 Portable Compiled Font (.pcf),
+ - Linux Console fonts (.psf, .psfu),
+ - Windows Console Fonts (.fon, .fnt),
+ - GNU unifont (.hex),
+ - Portable Network Graphics and TARGA (.png, .tga),
+ - ...and others!
+Vectorizing bitmap fonts and rasterizing vector fonts also possible.

+Using SSFN means your fonts will require less space, and also the renderer can work a lot faster than other renderer libraries.
+Check out [comparition](https://gitlab.com/bztsrc/scalable-font2/blob/master/docs/compare.md) with other font formats (measurements for the feature demo above can be found at the bottom of that page).

 Example Code
 ------------

 The SSFN renderer comes in two flavours: there's the normal renderer with a few functions and libc dependency, and a specialized renderer for OS kernel consoles with just one function and no dependencies at all.
+(Just for the records, with a single define you can configure the normal render for dependency-free static memory management too, although that mode has certain limitiations.)

 ### Simple Renderer